wp-plugins/ofeatures-customer-service/readme.txt

 [youtube http://www.youtube.com/watch?v=kLoyhfuz5Zg]

 = Features =
-* Multi-language support
-* Mobile friendly
-* Access rights control
+* Multi-language support - You can create translations for your features to many languages.
+For example you may have the Chat feature on your website in English, French, Japanese and others.
+* Mobile friendly - You and your customer service team members are able to support your customers using mobile devices such as smartphones or tablets from anywhere in the world.
+* Access rights control - You can decide whether users of your account have access to the whole system (as you do) or just to the Support Panel, so that they can help your customers.
-* Automatically assigned requests based on availability and language skills
+* Automatically assigned requests based on availability and language skills - If you have customers for example from Germany and USA, but only one of your Support Team members knows the German language, you can put this information into the system.
+Your customers from Germany will be automatically assigned to the German-speaking employee.
-* Time zone support - you and your employees may work from any place in the world and use your local time
+* Time zone support - You and your employees may work from any place in the world and use your local time
-* Set of predefined themes
+* Set of predefined themes - You can change the appearance of all features by choosing a theme from list of predefined ready-to-use themes.
+* Statistics - Thanks the statistics you have control on your Support System.
+Among others, in Statistics you can find the load of your Customer Support Team members which can help you decide on employment.
+* Animations - Thanks to animations, user experience can be improved significantly.
+* Canned responses - Canned responses are ready to use messages.
+While writing in Chat for example, you can click on a canned response and send it to your visitor/customer without having to type anything.
+Examples: Hello, how can I help you?, Thank you for contacting our Customer Support.
+Have a great day!
-* Statistics
+* Sound notifications
+* Requests history - In the support panel you can browse all past requests from your customers and the history of the selected request.
+* Branding - You can adjust the mailing content and set your company logo for selected features.
+* Style customization - If you want to have a customized style for a feature you can do that by using the convenient CSS editor with syntax highlighting and live (instant) preview.
+* Built-in video tutorials - Once you login to the system you will have access to video tutorials on how to use oFeatures so the usage and learning process is very easy.

 = Live Chat =
 By adding Live Chat to your website you will be able to chat with your customers in real-time.
 Even if you are offline, visitors/customers can contact you through offline chat contact form.
 Customers may also send the chat conversation transcript to their e-mail.
 Once the chat is finished, they can send a rating and message with their opinion of how they liked the chat conversation.